 Filtering the results with the search bar can turn up useful information about consumers.
 As one example, we’ve entered “Price” in the search bar.
 This narrowed search will allow us to see which cryptocurrencies prices Coinbase users look at most often.

-When it comes to unique page views, bitcoin, cardano, and ethereum take the lead.
+When it comes to unique page views, Bitcoin, Terra Luna, and Shiba Inu take the lead.
 This information might help us decide what cryptocurrencies to include on our platform or help us design our site so the most desirable information is easy to access.

 Product and Services Intelligence